-Season 2 of Foundation just started, so I guess I’m doing episode by episode reviews again, at least for now.
+Season 2 of Foundation is currently streaming, so I’m doing episode by episode reviews again.
 For my takes on previous episodes, go here.

 Warning!
 There will be spoilers under the cut!
 Continue reading